 Students whose first language is not English comprise a significant proportion of students in community colleges.
-At Compton Center, 36% of enrolled students are bilingual or nonnative English speakers.
+At Compton Center, 36% of enrolled students are bilingual or non-native English speakers.
 In addition, 46% speak another language at home, either exclusively or in combination with English.
-Eighteen percent of Compton students speak Spanish at home.
+Thirty-seven percent of Compton students speak only Spanish at home, either exclusively or in combination with English.